-This section examines why corruption occurs in the infrastructure, construction and engineering sectors.
+This section examines why corruption occurs in the infrastructure sector.

-Corruption usually occurs because some individuals are willing to use illicit means to maximise personal or corporate profit.
+Corruption usually occurs because some individuals are willing to use illicit means to maximise personal or corporate gain.
 However, in order for these individuals to become involved in corrupt activity, circumstances must exist which do not prevent or discourage them from doing so.
-This section considers the motivation for corruption, and examines the factors which make it easier for corruption in the infrastructure, construction and engineering sectors to take place and which are, therefore, largely responsible for corruption occurring.
+This section considers the motivation for corruption, and examines the factors which make it easier for corruption in the infrastructure sector to take place and which are, therefore, largely responsible for corruption occurring.
 These factors exist at project, national and international level.

 Voluntary.
-In some cases, the corrupt practice may be a voluntary act undertaken by the relevant party with the deliberate intention of gaining a competitive advantage or obtaining additional unjustified compensation.
+In some cases, the corrupt practice may be a voluntary act undertaken by the relevant party with the deliberate intention of gaining a competitive advantage, or obtaining an unjustified personal or corporate gain.

 To level the playing field.
 In other cases, the practice may be undertaken so as to “level the playing field”.
 For example, a contractor may feel compelled to offer a bribe during tendering if it believes that its competitors will be offering a bribe.
 Alternatively, a contractor may feel that it is necessary to inflate a claim artificially if it believes that the project owner will automatically and unjustifiably reduce the contractor’s claim or raise artificial counter-claims against the contractor.